MISP/misp-graph/README.md

 misp-graph is a tool to analyze a MISP XML export and generate graphs from the events and its attributes.
 The export format currently supported are dot files (Graphviz) and gexf file Graph Exchange XML Format.
-Graph files can then be used with Gephi or another tools supporting these file formats.
+Graph files can then be used with Gephi or another tools supporting these file formats. misp-graph can be used directed with the REST API of MISP or using an XML dump.

 ![A Sample Graph visualized with Gephi](https://raw.github.com/MISP/misp-graph/master/sample/sample.png)